CaioAugustoo/alloy-challenge/server/README.md

 curl --request POST \
   --url http://localhost:3000/workflows/81a8b0a9-36a6-468c-b980-14561d452e0a/executions \
   --header 'Content-Type: application/json' \
-  --header 'access-token: <YOUR TOKEN AUTH ENDPOINTS>' \
+  --header 'access-token: <YOUR TOKEN FROM AUTH ENDPOINTS>' \
   --data '{
 	"maxRetries": 3,
 	"backoffBaseMs": 1000